Ignite-Laboratories/Enigmaneering/enigma2/E2S3 - Breadcrumbs.md

 ---

 ### "Here's Your Sign"
+Currently,

-At this point we get to accept that _sometimes the data will get bigger,_ but on average it will _reduce in length._  One bit of reduction is _not_ anything to write home about, but the value itself becomes a new binary value which can _also_ be midpointed.
+One bit of reduction is _not_ anything to write home about, but the value itself becomes a new binary value which can _also_ be midpointed.
 In fact, every time you apply the midpoint operation you simply are storing how much the value is away from an _implicitly_ reproducible point one bit shorter than the last.